ElEctric-EyE/verilog-6502/README.md

   which is implemented over i2c.
 The i2c module is not included for copyright reasons.
 The system is absolutely minimal but is a work in progress,

-- As a secondary goal it might be possible to configure the HDL as a 6502-compatible core with 8-bit bytes.

 - LGPL license v2.1 is used for compatibility with opencores.org and to encourage redistribution of any source code improvements.